DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/validators/custom_token_request_validator.md

     This method gets called during token request processing.
 The context gives you access to request and response parameters.

-    You can also change certain parameters on the validated request object, e.g. the token lifetime, toke type, confirmation method and client claims.
+    You can also change certain parameters on the validated request object, e.g. the token lifetime, token type, confirmation method and client claims.

     The *CustomResponse* dictionary allows emitting additional response fields.

+    To fail the request, set the the *IsError*, the *Error*, and optionally the *ErrorDescription* properties on the *Result* object on the *CustomTokenRequestValidationContext*.